-On January 13, 1999 the governing body adopted Resolution No. 1999-6 declaring a policy of non-discrimination on the basis of a persons national origin and appointig an immigration task force.
+On January 13, 1999, the governing body adopted Resolution No. 1999-6, declaring a policy of non-discrimination on the basis of a person's national origin and appointing an immigration task force.
 This committee is dedicated to addressing the human rights status of non-citizens in the city of Santa Fe.
 The committee membership consists of 9 representatives residing in the county of Santa Fe and selected from the following areas:

 Jewel Cabeza de Vaca

 Southwest Care Center, Liaison, community outreach

 Participate, support, collaborative resources, legislative liaison, healthcare advocate women, children, families, KSFR Radio Show Producer "Healthy Women" Saturday's 2:30 p.m.